Tepui toucanet: Distribution and habitat

 Undocumented sight records in French Guiana lead the South American Classification Committee of the American Ornithological Society to treat the species as hypothetical in that country.

 In southern Venezuela and nearby Brazil the tepui toucanet inhabits moist subtropical montane cloudforest on tepuis.
 In eastern Venezuela and the Guianas it inhabits hilly tropical forest.
 In elevation it typically occurs between 800 and 1800 m.
 However, it has been recorded at 2380 m on Venezuela's Cerro Roraima and as low as 380 m in Guyana and 640 m in Suriname.

 Behavior

 Movement

 The tepui toucanet is thought to be generally sedentary but is suspected to make seasonal elevational movements in the tepuis of Venezuela.

 Feeding

 The tepui toucanet is believed to forage between the forest's lower levels and the subcanopy.
-It's diet is essentially unknown but is assumed to be similar to the fruit and insects of the chestnut-tipped toucanet.
+Its diet is essentially unknown but is assumed to be similar to the fruit and insects of the chestnut-tipped toucanet.
 It is mostly seen singly or in pairs but is known to join mixed-species foraging flocks.